Grimhaven

-"Grimhaven" is the manuscript for an unpublished book by hard-boiled crime writer Charles Willeford.
+Grimhaven is the manuscript for an unpublished book by hard-boiled crime writer Charles Willeford (1919–1988).
 Originally intended as Willeford's sequel to Miami Blues, the novel was deemed too dark for publication, and his agent refused to send it on to the publisher.
 The novel New Hope for the Dead was later written and published as the second book in the Hoke Moseley series.

 A photocopy of the hand-typed manuscript is maintained in the Charles Willeford Archive at the Bienes Museum of the Modern Book in Fort Lauderdale, Florida.
 The holdings inventory notes: "as per Betsy Willeford [widow of the author]: 'Ms. of the "black Hoke Mosely" [sic], never published, sold to a small but ruthless group of collectors in the form of Xerox copies.
 May not be copied in the library by patrons who'll wholesale it on the Internet.'"

 Synopsis

-The novel begins with Hoke Moseley's having retired from the Miami police force to work at his father Frank Moseley's hardware store in Riviera Beach, Florida in exchange for a free apartment at the beach on Singer Island and a small paycheck.
+The novel begins with Hoke Moseley having retired from the Miami police force to work at his father Frank Moseley's hardware store in Riviera Beach, Florida, in exchange for a free apartment at the beach on Singer Island and a small paycheck.
 He makes himself useful by organizing the store and cleaning up, though he does not want to interact with customers in his new simplified life.
 In the wake of his career with the Miami police department, the more mindless the task, the better Hoke likes it.

 Hoke has simplified and streamlined his life with a very strict and frugal regimen.
 He has a sparsely furnished apartment at the beach in a tourist area where he goes for a swim and a run every day after work.
 He has two yellow poplin jumper suits, one of which he wears and washes by hand every day with the other remaining in reserve.
 He has almost no possessions and sleeps on an army cot.
-His spartan diet consists of cooking a pot of beef stew or chili every Sunday to last a week of dinners with an apple each day for dessert.
+His spartan diet consists of cooking a pot of beef stew or chili every Sunday to last a week of dinners, with an apple each day for dessert.
 His routine breakfast is a poached egg, one slice of rye toast, and several cups of Cuban espresso.
 His daily lunch consists of a hard boiled egg and an apple, supplemented with a thermos of coffee.
 Instead of owning a radio or a television, he works through a book of beginner chess problems after dinner each night.

 Hoke's idyllic and simple life is brought to a sudden halt by the unexpected arrival of his daughters Sue Ellen and Aileen at his apartment.
 His ex-wife Patsy abandons them to Hoke's care while she moves to California with her professional baseball player boyfriend, Curly Peterson.
 Hoke immediately begins adjusting his plans.
 Because Sue Ellen is sixteen, he says that she is "finished with high school" and should immediately get a job to help out with the finances.
 Aileen is legally obligated to continue school, so her job will be maintaining the house and preparing meals for the three of them.